Part 1: Introduction to TMSA & Mould Illness/CIRS

 Reference: Mold Illness in Children webinar (35m) and Low Tox Life podcast episode 55.

 It is still an experimental test at present and therefore should not be used for diagnosis.
 However, it can be a tool to track inflammatory and atrophy changes at baseline and throughout treatment.
-Dr. Ackerley believes the triage brain atrophy report, that takes into account normal ranges for patient sex and age, is more accurate than the general morphology report alone, and the spreadsheet that was previously used.
+Dr. Ackerley believes the Triage Brain Atrophy Report (TBAR), that takes into account normal ranges for patient sex and age, is more accurate than the general morphology report alone, and the spreadsheet that was previously used.

-Multiple Antibiotic Resistant Coagulase Negative Staphylococci (MARCoNS) are bacteria that colonise in the nasopharynx area forming biofilms and creating exotoxins.
-These form due to low levels of MSH which protects mucus membranes, such as the nose and stomach, from microbes that can themselves lower MSH further.
+Multiple Antibiotic Resistant Coagulase Negative Staphylococci (MARCoNS) are bacteria that colonise the nasopharynx area forming biofilms and creating exotoxins.
+These form due to low levels of MSH in mucous membranes which is antimicrobial and antiinflammatory.
+MARCoNS can themselves further lower MSH.
 Dr. Shoemaker sees MARCoNS colonisation in 80% of CIRS patients.
 See the Biotoxin pathway diagram to see how hormones and immunity are affected in CIRS.

 - Obtaining the collection tube